gpavanb1/SplitFXM/docs/benchmark.md

 `python -m pytest -s benchmark`

-The sparsity pattern of the Jacobian is as follows.
+The sparsity pattern of the Jacobian for the multi-split approach (split locations at 1, 2) is as follows.
 Both `split` parameter and boundary conditions lead to wrap-around and reshuffle of the sparse entries, which are correctly captured and match with the dense Jacobian entries.
 Note that the image is shown for N=20 for better representation.
 Also,

 ![img](images/benchmark.jpg)